-In my search for images for the Trombone History Timeline I’ve come across some pretty interesting little trends and groupings—trombones in altarpieces, trombones on organ cases, angel-trombonists, trombones in Antwerp, early rear-facing trombones, early female trombonists, etc. Another noteworthy little grouping is a set of four trombone images referencing Spain’s Montserrat.
-The first two paintings are from Spain, while the other two actually originate from the New World–Colonial Peru.
+In my search for images for the Trombone History Timeline I’ve come across some pretty interesting little trends and groupings—trombones in altarpieces, trombones on organ cases, angel-trombonists, trombones in Antwerp, early rear-facing trombones, early female trombonists, etc. Another noteworthy little grouping is a set of five trombone images referencing Spain’s Montserrat.
+The first three paintings are from Spain, while the other two actually originate from the New World–Colonial Peru.

 Montserrat, shown below in a modern photograph, is a mountain in the Catalonia region of Spain.
 The mountain has a strong religious association with the Virgin and with music, associations that stem from a legend that a statue of a Black Madonna was discovered there in the 9th century when music was heard coming from one of the mountain’s caves.
 Montserrat became a popular pilgrimage site, and a monastery was founded there in the 11th century.
 Although the mountain has been the home of several chapels, only the monastery and a single chapel survive.
 The abbey became home to a highly-regarded music school, the Escolania de Montserrat, retaining, even in present day, one of the most highly-regarded boy’s choirs in Europe.
 As Kenyon de Pascual points out, the young musicians depicted in the paintings (or at least the first two paintings in this set) are probably students from this school.
 The inclusion of musicians in the paintings indicates the importance of music in the Montserrat abbey.
 In addition, Kenyon de Pascual maintains that the specific composition of instrumentalists depicted in Montserrat paintings evolves over time, “reflecting the updating of the types of instruments in use at the monastery” (Kenyon de Pascual, Two Contributions).
 This, of course, has implications for the appearance of trombones in these paintings.